julienbrg/zksync-minter/README.md

 ## Use

-- Add one of your wallets' private key and Infura project ID in a `.env` file
+- Add one of your wallets' private key, your own [Infura](https://infura.io/) project ID and a [Web3.Storage](https://web3.storage/tokens/) API token in a `.env` file
 - Make sure you have a handful of Goerli ETH in this wallet
+- Edit the `thistleMetadata.json` like you want
 - Deploy on zkSync testnet:

 ```